OACCA Board of Commissioners

 Christin Hill, Commissioner

-An Oakland native, Ms. Hill resides in Oakland's Montclair neighborhood with her husband and two young children.
-Ms. Hill is active in the Oakland community, including serving as a Deacon for Shiloh Church in Oakland, and a member of Jack & Jill of America Oakland Bay Area Chapter.
+An Oakland native, Ms. Hill is an active member of the Oakland community, including serving as a Deacon for Shiloh Church in Oakland, and a member of Jack & Jill of America Oakland Bay Area Chapter.

 She received her Bachelor of Arts degree from the University of California, Davis and her Juris Doctorate degree from Stanford Law School.